-Risk Monitoring
+Risks Monitoring

-This section is part of the SecOps module.
-If you have the license to the SecOps module, you will see the "Risk" section included in the left-hand menu.
-It opens the Risk Configuration menu with a short description of the various settings you can change: Alerts, Certificates, Dictionary, Geographic (security map), Rogue IT, and Whitelist.
+This section is part of the optional SecOps module.
+If you have the license to the SecOps module, you will see the Risks section included in the left-hand menu.
+It opens the Risks configuration menu with a short description of the various settings you can change: Alerts, Certificates, Dictionary, DNS, Geographic (security map), IOT, Policies, Rogue IT, and Whitelist.

-Alerts
+Risks Alerts

 This section is to configure risk alerts that can be sent out on Risks via email.
-Select Risks > Alerts from the left-hand menu and you can checkmark the type of alerts to receive here:
+Select Risks > Alerts from the left-hand menu and select the type of alerts to receive.

 - Static IP in DHCP Scope

 - ARP Cache Poisoning

 - Rogue Infrastructure Devices

 - New Devices

-- Suspicious devices
+- Suspicious Devices

 - Malware Communications

 - Peer to Peer Communications

 - Foreign Country Communications